donaldguy/donaldguy.github.io/app/meditation.md

 ![Full Catastrophe Living cover](https://d202m5krfqbpi5.cloudfront.net/books/1382938897l/17704523.jpg) [This book](http://amzn.to/1lHv8AS) was recommended to me rather casually in one of my last sessions with a Cognitive-Behavioral therapist I was seeing in Cambridge at the end of a chain of referrals, that began about GI issues, but ultimately was seen as some variety of depression and/or anxiety conditions.

-No offense meant to the man's service, but I suspect the book recommendation may ultimately prove more useful than our sessions together.
+No offense meant to that therapist's service, but I suspect the book recommendation may ultimately prove more useful than our sessions together.

 It's a good book.
 I am not done with it, but I am confident in this assertion.
-It is delightfully secular, having come out of a program at the University of Massachusetts Medical center, but I believe it captures the spirit of mindfulness well.
-And lest you think it outdated, this new edition (which I have) was published late in 2013.
+It is delightfully secular, having come out of a program at the University of Massachusetts Medical center, but still, I believe, captures the spirit of mindfulness well.
+The author, John Kabat-Zinn, holds a Ph.D. in molecular biology from MIT, and his voice comes across as a scientist, as well as a medical and zen practitioner.
+And lest you think the book is outdated, this new edition (which I have) was published late in 2013.

 What I have read of the book, I have found reassuring and enlightening, even as I make slow progress -- I find when reading about intentional awareness, one tends to feel like rereading.

 The book lays out an 8 week 'Mindfulness Based Stress Reduction' curriculum cultivating a regular formal mindfulness practice.
 Though I have been at it for a little over a month, I am hovering somewhere between week 2 and 3 at my own pace.
 I look forward to continuing this journey, and think I will have more thoughts to share on the matters soon.